iconoeugen/docker-fedora-dev/README.md

   -d <working_dir> : Working directory that will be mounted in the development container under '/workspace'.
   -e <key>[=<value>] : environments parameters which should be passed to the docker instance.
   -u <user> : Username.
+  -p <publish_port>  : Publish a container’s port(s) to the host passed on to docker command.
+  -P                 : Automatically map any network port passed on to docker command.
   -h        : This help message.

 ENVIRONMENT: